-The Academic Integrity Seminar (AIS) is a demanding, personalized online educational intervention administered to students at colleges and universities across the country.
-The Seminar is used for ethical development programming, honor council and hearing board training, and as remediation for violations of university honor codes and codes of conduct.
+The Academic Integrity Seminar (AIS) is a demanding, personalized online educational intervention administered to students at high schools, colleges and universities across the country.
+The Seminar is used for ethical development programming, honor council and hearing board training, and as remediation for violations of honor codes and codes of conduct.

-AIS readings and tutor responses have a distinct aim: to highlight the importance of social trust and mutual obligation in personal, social, and economic relationships.
-This aim comes into focus when academic dishonesty is understood as a breach of trust in the university setting.
+Hosted on Blackboard, AIS readings and tutor responses have a distinct aim: to highlight the importance of social trust and mutual obligation in personal, social, and economic relationships.
+This aim comes into focus when dishonesty is understood as a breach of trust in an academic setting.

 How It Works

-The Academic Integrity Seminar is used as a supplement to college and university academic integrity and ethical development programs.
-Campus based programs typically help students understand how academic integrity is defined.
-AIS helps students understand why academic integrity is important.
-Whether used as a university sanction or a training program for students serving on academic integrity hearing panels, the Seminar is designed to elicit thought and analysis about the individual and social imperatives of trust, responsibility, and reciprocity.
+The Academic Integrity Seminar can be used as a school’s entire sanctioning program or as a supplement to high school, college and university academic integrity and ethical development programs.
+Traditional ethical development programs typically help students understand how academic integrity is defined.
+We at Integrity Seminars take a different approach: we help students understand why academic integrity is important.
+Whether used as an academic sanction or a training program for students serving on academic integrity hearing panels, the Seminar is designed to elicit thought and analysis about the individual and social imperatives of trust, responsibility, and reciprocity.

-AIS was founded in 2006 as a means of providing personalized ethical development programming to students across the country.
-The Seminar traces its origins to the University of Maryland at College Park, where it was developed as a core component of the University’s new “modified” honor code.
+Integrity Seminars was founded in 2006 as Academic Integrity Seminar as a means of providing personalized ethical development programming to students across the country.
+The Seminar traces its origins to the University of Maryland, College Park, where it was developed as a core component of the University’s new “modified” honor code.

-The Seminar was developed as a collaborative effort between AIS’s original co-founders, Gary Pavela (applied ethics and the law), DeForest McDuff (economics and management), and Donald McCabe (Academic integrity research and analysis).
+The Seminar was developed as a collaborative effort between IS’s original co-founders, Gary Pavela (applied ethics and the law), DeForest McDuff (economics and management), and Donald McCabe (academic integrity research and analysis).

 Our current leadership team includes Gary Pavela, DeForest McDuff, Justin Coon (law), and Gregory Pavela (sociology).

-We have worked with more than 10,000 students taking the Academic Integrity Seminar since 2006 at more than 75 colleges and universities nationwide, including:
+We have worked with more than 17,000 students taking the Academic Integrity Seminar since 2006 at nearly 100 high school, colleges and universities nationwide, including:

 Appalachian State University